About Afsaneh – Bai Se Bioscope Tak

-Fusing dance and dialogue, music and romance, humor and melodrama, Nautanki, the traveling folk theatre was a precursor to Bollywood.
-In cities and villages, people watched all night, drawn into a world of fantasy and make-believe.
+Fusing dance and dialogue, music and romance, humor and melodrama, Nautanki, the traveling folk theatre, a precursor to Bollywood was watched in cities and villages all night, drawing them into a world of fantasy and make-believe.

 Directed by Akarsh Khurana, the play intersperses drama with folk dance, Kathak and live singing.